 No. 2 Common is rustic in appearance and emphasizes all wood characteristics of the species.

 Quartersawn is more expensive than plainsawn.
 Characteristics include a uniform grain appearance with ray flecks.
 Ray flecks give the wood a shimmering flake effect.

 Riftsawn is more expensive than plainsawn.
-It's similar to quartersawn without the ray flecks.
+Characteristics are similar to quartersawn without the ray flecks.